claytonjwong/small-talk/README.md

     * Authentic compliments make others feel good, enhances rapport, and makes the conversation easier
     * The power of a sincere compliment is enormous
     * Nothing makes folks feel more special than having their finer traits noted and appreciated

+## Chapter 8: Conversational Clout

+* We must choose our words carefully
+    * Otherwise our words may *not* reflect the message we intend to deliver
+    * If many ways we are what we think and say
+        * The window to our soul is through our words